Completely Restore a Missing Smile with Dentures

 Choosing the Right Option for You

-During your initial consultation with Dr. Malki, he will conduct an full evaluation of your oral health and may also recommend x-rays or a cone beam CT scan to examine the underlying structures of your smile.
+During your initial consultation at our practice with Dr. Malki, he will conduct an full evaluation of your oral health and may also recommend x-rays or a cone beam CT scan to examine the underlying structures of your smile.
 When deciding between dentures, it is important to keep several factors in mind, including the extent of your tooth loss, the overall cost of treatment, and your lifestyle.
 Dr. Malki can explain the benefits of each option and recommend the one best suited to you.
 There are a few different types of dentures, including:

 A full denture replaces an entire arch of missing teeth in the upper or lower jaw.
 Where an upper denture covers the roof of your mouth and teeth, the lower one is shaped to cover just the teeth.